nemequ/munit/README.md

 # µnit

-µnit is a small unit testing framework for C99 and greater.
-It has a limited number of bells and almost no whistles.
+µnit is a small but full-featured unit testing framework for C99 and greater.
 It has no dependencies (beyond libc), is permissively licensed (MIT), and is easy to include into any project.

 [![Build Status](https://travis-ci.org/nemequ/munit.svg?branch=master)](https://travis-ci.org/nemequ/munit)